-CN's goal is to deliver valuable transportation services for its customers and to grow the business at low incremental cost.
+CN's goal is to deliver valuable transportation services for its customers and to grow the business faster than the economy and at low incremental cost.
 The initiatives undertaken by CN in the last three years to achieve its growth and profitability goals and to enhance shareholder value can be grouped into a few key areas.
-These include acquisitions and dispositions, targeted capital investment spending and other initiatives to strengthen the Company's position in the marketplace, as well as financial management initiatives, as described below.
+These include acquisitions and dispositions, targeted capital investment spending including deployment of advanced information technologies, and other initiatives to strengthen the Company's position in the marketplace, as well as financial management initiatives, as described below.